rstacruz/sinatra-assetpack/README.md

 AssetPack will eventually have:

+ * Ignored files (to ignore included sass files and such)
  * `rake assetpack:build` should be able to output to another folder
  * Cache folder support (best if your app has many workers)
  * Refactor *Compressor* module